nicktwoquick/RaidTeamDecorator/README.md

 ### No Raid Teams Showing

-1. Ensure raid team information is properly formatted in GRM custom notes
+1. Ensure raid team information is properly formatted in GRM custom notes (st6, dil, tfs)
 2. Check that the chat channel is enabled in settings
 3. Verify the player is a guild member
 4. Try refreshing the cache